commonform/commonform-html/README.md

 )
 ```

-You can also set a title, edition, or both:
+You can also set a title, version, or both:

 ```javascript
 assert.deepStrictEqual(